-• OSHA defines face masks as "a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy.
+• OSHA defines a face mask as "a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy.
 Face masks may also be referred to as 'medical procedure masks'."
-Face Masks should be used according to product labeling and local, state, and federal requirements.
+Face masks should be used according to product labeling and local, state, and federal requirements.
 FDA-cleared surgical masks are designed to protect against splashes and sprays and are prioritized for use when such exposures are anticipated, including surgical procedures.
-Other facemasks, such as some procedure masks, which are typically used for isolation purposes, may not provide protection against splashes and sprays.
+Other face masks, such as some procedure masks, which are typically used for isolation purposes, may not provide protection against splashes and sprays.